JamesSkemp/words/content/post/review-ghost-trick-(2011).md

 +++
 title = "Review: Ghost Trick (2011)"
-summary = "The following is a review of Ghost Trick, released in 2011, for the Nintendo DS." draft = false comments = false date = "2014-04-03T20:34:25-05:00"
+description = "The following is a review of Ghost Trick, released in 2011, for the Nintendo DS." draft = false comments = false date = "2014-04-03T20:34:25-05:00"